 A quick and easy, irresistibly flavorful and comforting dish, this Apricot and Chorizo Bolognese with Turmeric Pasta is perfect for week nights and cold weather!

 Happy New Year everyone!

 I have made this many times and this is probably my favourite version.
 It’s dairy-free as well, but you’re more than welcome to grate some Parmesan cheese on top if you like.
-It’s quick and easy, and is the perfect comfort food for cold weather.
+It’s quick and easy, and is the perfect comfort food for cold weather (another dish that I’ve been making often lately is this delicious beef cannelloni).
 It’s drier than traditional bolognese, but has more flavor thanks to the chorizo sausage mince.

 This apricot and chorizo bolognese is surprisingly easy.
 You’ll need good quality Mexican chorizo, dried apricots, cayenne pepper, garlic and onion.
 And with a beautifully poached egg on top, you can create something so amazing that can rival any fancy pasta dish that you’ve ever had!

 Apricot and Chorizo Bolognese with Turmeric Pasta